Red box (government): Colour

 Two reasons have been given for the use of red as the predominant colour of the despatch boxes used in government.
 One is that Prince Albert preferred the colour because it was the predominant one on the arms of the House of Saxe-Coburg-Gotha.
 However, it is also claimed that the practice began in the late 16th century, when Queen Elizabeth I's representative, Francis Throckmorton, presented the Spanish ambassador, Bernardino de Mendoza, with a specially-constructed red briefcase filled with black puddings.

 Today, although 'red box' has now come to be synonymous with the despatch boxes, other colours are also used, to denote the many different functions of the boxes in Parliament.

 Black is used for those boxes prepared for government whips and for discretion when boxes are designed for travel.
-A blue box with a red stripe is used specifically for confidential papers only seen by the prime minister, their private secretary, and intelligence officials.
+There is believed to be blue box with a red stripe is used specifically for confidential papers only seen by the prime minister, their private secretary, and intelligence officials.
 This box is known as "Old Stripey" due to the red stripe.
 Permanent secretaries, who are civil servants rather than MPs or Lords, have similar boxes but coloured green.
 These have the same function as the ministerial red boxes.
 Barrow Hepburn & Gale have also made available despatch boxes in green for members of parliament.

 William Hague, while Leader of the Opposition, had a blue box made for him with lettering denoting his office.
 It is not known whether a blue box is in use today.